yona3/jwt-tutorial-web/README.md

-This is my Next.js + TypeScript + Tailwind CSS starter template.
+This is a jwt-tutorial web.

 ## Tech stack